L-udo/Obs-VCam-Changer/README.md

 # Obs-VCam-Changer
 ### THIS REPO IS NOLONGER MAINTAINED
-## Please do not DM me regarding issues with this software, that is what the [Issues](https://github.com/L-udo/Obs-VCam-Changer/issues) Tab is for
+## Please do not DM me regarding issues, or requesting updates / new features.
 ### Obs virtual camera name changer
 Future updates
 - Adding support to change properties of Virtual Audio Devices Specifically these two